 This model is a great value — enough to earn it an award.
 It was the second-highest score overall and had a price that wasn't terrible on the wallet.

 This model is a great bet if you want the best possible food processor you can get while still saving some cash.
-The Cuisinart Custom is still around $200, so if that price is too high, you may want to consider our other Best Buy award winner, the Hamilton Beach 10-Cup.
+If the price is too high, you may want to consider our other Best Buy award winner, the Hamilton Beach 10-Cup.
 This model only scored a little worse but has a substantially cheaper price.

 — David Wise and Austin Palmer